ironhack-labs/lab-js-chronometer/README.md

 <br>

-The *stopwatch* markup, styles, and DOM functionality are located in the files `styles/style.css`, `index.html`, and `src/index.js`.
+The *stopwatch* markup, styles, and DOM functionality are in the files `styles/style.css`, `index.html`, and `src/index.js`.
 These files already include all the needed code, and **you should not modify them**.

 <br>